 |Common health issues||Hip Dysplasia, Elbow Dysplasia, Eye Scheme, Cancer, Thrombocytopaenia, Addison’s Disease, Cushing’s Disease, Diabetes Mellitus|

 |Other Names||IWS, Whiptail, Shannon Spaniel, Rat Tail Spaniel, Bog Dog|

 Irish Water Spaniels absolutely love 'hoomans'.
 In fact, their one great desire in life is to please their owners!
 They form very strong bonds with their families and for this reason don't enjoy being left on their own for too long.
-If this happens, it can result in them developing separation anxiety which can lead onto destructive behaviour.
-For this reason, they therefore need someone to be around most of the day to give them all the love and attention that they deserve.
-Additionally, they are very active doggies and would best suit a family who already lead an active lifestyle that they can easily slot into.
-They will need lots of training and mental stimulation but for a family that have had experience with similar breeds, they will make a fantastic pet with the potential to provide you with years of joy!
+If this happens, it can result in them developing separation anxiety which can lead to destructive behaviour.
+For this reason, they need someone to be around most of the day to give them all the love and attention that they deserve.
+Additionally, they are very active and would best suit a family who already lead an active lifestyle that they can easily slot into.
+They will need lots of training and mental stimulation but for a family that has had experience with similar breeds, they will make a fantastic pet with the potential to provide you with years of joy!